ozakary/data-NaMO2F2/README.md

 The dataset comprises the following sections:

-1. X-ray powder diffraction data. (directory)
+1. Powder X-ray diffraction data. (directory)
 2. First principle calculation data. ([directory](./first_principle_calculations/))
 3. Python scripts and raw numerical data for all figures included in the main manuscript and the Supporting Information. (directory)